Sample Education Undergraduate Reflective Report

 Indeed, I agree with this assessment as my status as a working-class person has profoundly influenced many of the educational and career decisions that I have made in my life.

-During my life, I have similarly felt as though I could float between, or belong to, two groups—a group that includes working-class individuals and a group that includes college-educated professionals.
+During my life, I have similarly felt as though I could float between, or belong to, two groups—a group that includes working-class individuals and a group that provides for college-educated professionals.

 I have found that my working-class background has been of benefit to me in many ways.
 For example, because of my need to work at such a young age to save money for my education, I was able to gain much real-world work experience before I even started college.
 However, in other ways, my working-class background has also been a barrier.